timswims/ESK/README.md

    1. On the **My Services** dashboard, open the menu in the upper left corner.
 Scroll down to find **Management Cloud** and click the link to go into the Oracle Management Cloud services console.
    2. Click the **Create Instance** button.
    ![create-instance]
    3. Provide basic service instance information on the Create New Instance page.
 In the Region field, select the Data Region (a geographical region) that is as close to your Oracle Management Cloud users as possible.
-Once the fields are filled press **Next**.
+Once the fields are filled out, press **Next**.
    ![create-instance-details]
    4. Confirm the instance details and click **Create**.
    ![create-instance-conf]